 At Haslemere, the metal fencing at the entrances and bordering the housing in Haslemere Avenue and Midhurst Road belongs to Pathways.
 The wooden fencing around the rest of the site belongs to the resident of the house backing on to the site.
+Plot holders should ensure that sufficient space is available between their plot and the perimeter fence or railings for essential maintenance.
 Fencing should not be tampered with or damaged in any way, otherwise the plot holder may be responsible for the cost of repair.
 Entry to the site should be through the entrances in Haslemere Avenue or Midhurst Road.
 If you have a hedge adjoining the site boundary you should cut it and keep in in good order (2.h).